avsuhas/C-/README.md

-# This Repository contains all the C programs covering all the concepts of C
+# C programs covering all the concepts of C